cea-hpc/modules/doc/source/module.rst

  .. mconfig:: extra_siteconfig

   Additional site-specific configuration script location.
+See :ref:`Site-specific configuration` section for details.

   This configuration option is unset by default.
 The :envvar:`MODULES_SITECONFIG` environment variable is defined by